yeo/ec2.shop/README.md

 # Advanced Filter

-We also support expression in filter so you can do comparison like this
+We also support expression in filter so you can do comparison like this.
+Simply pass an expression in `filter` query

 ```
 curl 'https://ec2.shop?filter=ssd,mem>=32,mem<=64,cpu>=2,cpu<=4'